sanjeevkm0912/Simplilearn-insured-assurance-Devops/README.md

 # Simplilearn-insured-assurance-Devops
-This project for simpliearn insurance assurance for devops course
+This project for simpliearn insurance assurance for devops course project submission